Everything You Need to Know About the Uses and Benefits of ZZ Plants

 1) Low-Maintenance / Easy Care Plant

-Though ZZ plants offer many benefits, they’re perhaps best-loved for their forgiving nature.
-Unlike so many other houseplants, these low-maintenance plants are straightforward to care for and can tolerate dry soil, low light conditions, and don’t require excessive pruning.
+Though ZZ plants offer many benefits, they’re perhaps best loved for their forgiving nature.
+With due care and attention, ZZ plants can live for years.
+Unlike so many other houseplants, these low-maintenance plants are straightforward to care for, can tolerate dry soil and low light conditions, and don’t require excessive pruning.

 They’re slow growers, so they don’t need to be reported too often.
 They also don’t need a lot of fertilizer to thrive.
-In fact, just an application of diluted, standard houseplant fertilizer once or twice per growing season (spring and summer) is enough.
+In fact, just an application of diluted, standard houseplant fertilizer once or twice per growing season (spring and summer) is enough to combat droopy, yellowing, or slow-growing ZZ plants.

 ZZ plants can also tolerate a range of temperature and humidity levels.
 They grow well in average indoor conditions (but don’t like temperatures under 45 degrees F) and don’t require any special humidity considerations.